trxe/notes-blog/content/operating-system/7_Memory_Management.md

 Note allocation is $O(n)$​ but deallocation is $O(1)$​ **assuming** that the address of the memory block the process occupies is saved somewhere.

+### Bitmap representation

+OS represents each equal memory partition with a bit.

+Incurs overhead for bit manipulation operations because the memory is not bit-addressable.

 ### Linked list representation

 OS represents the partitions as a linked list.
 In dynamic partitioning above, to allocate a new process: